 The IntentReport IOC includes

-- intentFulfillmentReport, which represents the properties of fulfilment information for expectation target, intent expectation, and the whole intent).
+- intentFulfillmentReport, which represents the properties of fulfillment information for expectation target, intent expectation, and the whole intent.
 The fulfilmentReport will be observed from the start of each observation period (specified in Intent IOC), then at the end of each observation period, the corresponding values will be derived and configured.

 - intentConflictReport, which represents detected conflict information, including conflict type (i.e., intent conflict, expectation conflict and target conflict) and possible solution recommendations to address the conflicts.

 - intentFeasibilityCheckReport, which indicates that the intent is feasible or infeasible.
-Intent feasibility check information is provided after MnS producer automatically performs feasibility check when receive the intent creation and modification request from MnS consumer.
+Intent feasibility check information is provided after MnS producer automatically performs feasibility check when receiving the intent creation and modification request from MnS consumer.